 How Betterment Works

 To start investing (with as little as $100 per month) you simply choose your investing goal, risk tolerance and timeline.
 From there, Betterment will invest your money and periodically rebalance your portfolio for you.
 Betterment invests your money in one of their index portfolios consisting of ETF’s (see below).
-Depending on your risk tolerance, your portfolio will be created with a mix of the stock basket and the bond basket.
+Depending on your risk tolerance and your goals, your portfolio will be created with a mix of the stock basket and the bond basket.
 That’s it.

 Stock Market Basket